CodisTech/InventoryTrackerPublic/docs/USER_GUIDE.md

 2. Try logging out and back in
 3. Contact your system administrator if problems persist

-For critical issues, please contact support@codistech.com.
+For critical issues, please contact your system administrator.